Xe/site/blog/cryptocurrency-ownership.markdown

 <xeblog-conv name="Open_Skies" mood="flop">One terrifying consequence of the way people interact with Ethereum is the existence of the generalized transaction frontrunning bot.
 We’ll have to get into what that actually means in a future part, but here there be monsters.</xeblog-conv>

-<xeblog-conv name="Numa" mood="delet">The masses think they are free to send money to eachother but the rich just get richer off their backs along the way.
+<xeblog-conv name="Numa" mood="delet">The masses think they are free to send money to each other but the rich just get richer off their backs along the way.
 As above, so below.</xeblog-conv>

 <xeblog-conv name="Cadey" mood="coffee">This whole thing is a mess.
 I only play this capitalism game because I have no other choice, not because I want to.</xeblog-conv>